Travel Guide Benefits Indonesia’s Wildlife

 Indonesia has some of the most extensive biodiversity on the planet, including the world’s second-largest rainforest.
 Unfortunately, this island nation is growing so fast that its natural wonders are collapsing— with the thousands of creatures that call these gems home.

 To help draw global attention to the problem, while promoting more sustainable alternatives, an author and business consultant from the United States has published the second edition of his Language and Travel Guide to Indonesia (2009, Hippocrene Books, New York, New York).
-The author is donating all of his profits from this publication to wildlife conservation organizations in Indonesia.
+The author is donating all of his profits from this publication to wildlife conservation in Indonesia.

 Author Gary Chandler hopes to inspire more people to visit Southeast Asia.
 He believes that more people must see these endangered species and their endangered habitats to help save Indonesia’s tigers, orangutans, elephants, rhinos and other endangered species.
 His new travel guide will generate funds to promote wildlife conservation, sustainable jobs, and sustainable forestry.
 With more than 210 million people, Indonesia is the fourth most-populous country in the world.
 The pressures from that many people are taking their toll on wildlife.